ftldb/ftldb/README.md

 Security
 --------

-The FTLDB database user requires only several system privileges:
+The FTLDB database user requires only several system privileges during
+installation:

   * `CREATE SESSION`
   * `CREATE PROCEDURE`
   * `CREATE TYPE`
   * `CREATE TABLE`
   * `QUOTA` at least 50M on the default tablespace

+After FTLDB has been installed, the account may be locked and the privileges revoked.

 All the objects in the FTLDB schema are created with the invoker-rights option, and due to this, execution privileges on them are granted to `PUBLIC`, which is